inflearn logo

 The features of this course are

-I've brought familiar services from around us as examples.
-If UX felt vague to you, now you can clearly visualize the concepts in your mind through everyday cases and objects around you.
-I'll bridge the gap between theory and practice.
-Also, based on cases I've directly experienced, I'll bridge the gap between theory and practice by showing how UX has evolved within technology.
+I have brought familiar services from our daily lives as examples.
+If UX has felt vague to you, you can now clearly visualize the concepts through everyday cases and the objects around you.
+I will narrow the gap between theory and practice.
+Furthermore, based on cases I have personally experienced, I will bridge the gap between theory and practice by showing how UX has evolved within technology.

-Design Process, A to Z, explained through practical know-how.
+The design process, from A to Z, explained through practical industry know-how.

-From the first step of the process to the final user testing, I've generously included not just textbook theories, but the practical know-how I gained through real-world experience in the field.
-I vividly convey the challenges and solutions you'll encounter at each stage in an episodic format.
-To keep you from getting overwhelmed by the vast scope, I've carefully selected only the core actions that are 'truly' necessary in practice.
+From the very first step of the process to the final user testing, I have generously included know-how gained from my own hands-on experience in the field, rather than just stories found in books.
+I vividly deliver the concerns and solutions you will encounter at each stage in an episodic format.
+To ensure you don't get overwhelmed by the vast scope, I have curated only the 'real' core actions essential for practical work.

-Experience the UX design culture abroad, which is a bit different from Korea.
+Experience an overseas UX design culture that is slightly different from Korea's.

-The importance of UX through success and failure case studies
+The importance of UX as seen through success and failure stories

 Design principles you need to know to become a UX designer